Mindfulness, Diversity, Equity and Inclusion

 - FREE Community Events

-- Scholarships for our Mindfulness Teacher Training Certification program to help increase diversity among mindfulness teachers
+- Scholarships for our Mindfulness Teacher Training Certification programs to help increase diversity among mindfulness teachers

 - Pro bono talks and donation based events to support local charities and social service agencies